TransparencyInternationalEU/lobbycal/README.md

 ## Processing meeting invitations via email
 ### Control via Webmail
-Only thoes emails are porcessed that are located in the INBOX folder and have the UNSEEN flag.
+Only those emails are processed that are located in the INBOX folder and have the UNSEEN flag.
 Reprocessing of the original invitation can be triggered by marking an email as unread.